Two Ogden families receiving homes built by Extreme Makeover: Home Edition, locals

 This week, the reality tv show is building two new homes for two Ogden families, but as of Saturday morning, only one family knows.

-The show is working together with Wadman Company, Visit Ogden and the city, to build the two homes – along with subcontractors and volunteers.
+The show is working together with Wadman Corporation, Visit Ogden and the city, to build the two homes – along with subcontractors and volunteers.

 This is the first time the show has done two homes in one city, using only one contractor.

-On Friday morning, the Barobis family were surprised when Extreme Makeover: Home Edition showed up at their door along with friends and community members.
+On Friday morning, the Barobi family were surprised when Extreme Makeover: Home Edition showed up at their door along with friends and community members.

 “We screamed so loud,” Azida says.